DanHefrman/test/Resource-Hub-Mark_II/Content/week-7/test-prep/Student-Made-possibly-Imperfect/Week 7 test prep.md

 }

-*// Using the last element of the array as the "front" of the queue*
+*// Using the last element of the array as the \"front\" of the queue*

 class QueueArray {